Outbound sales: definition, process and strategies

 Average deal size

-This is an important insight for hitting your revenue target.
+This is an essential insight for hitting your revenue target.
 If you know the value of the average deal size in the funnel, you’ll be able to forecast how many leads you need to hit it.
 This can filter down into targets for marketing and sales reps.

+Track your wins and losses - they’re gold mines of information!
 Measuring closed-won deals will identify areas for growth and if there are issues further down the funnel (by looking at closed-lost).
 This falls on account executives (AEs) and anyone else in a closing seat.

 You might find you’re gaining traction with deals in a certain industry.
 In this case, it could be time for your outbound sales representatives to target specific verticals.